Can you get EI if you Got Fired?

 Reason Your Employment Came to an End

 You can collect unemployment, even if you were fired, as long as you were not fired for misconduct.
-Misconduct is usually an act done intentionally.
-For example:
+While the term “misconduct” itself is not defined in the Employment Insurance Act, its meaning has been established by courts and administrative bodies.

 • Deliberately not following instructions/disobeying orders from the employer